zestedesavoir/zmarkdown/packages/zmarkdown/README.md

 * `metadata.languages`, string[]

   A list of unique languages used in GitHub Flavoured Markdown fences with a flag.

+* `metadata.stats` , object

+  stats about the parsed text:
+   - `signs`: number of chars, spaces uncluded
+   - ` words`: number of words

 ## `/latex` - Markdown to LaTeX